-My work aims to ensure that all people are responsibly represented in data.
+My work aims to ensure everyone is responsibly represented in data.

 Research Interests: statistical data privacy | statistical disclosure control | differential privacy | synthetic data | data equity | statistical computing | STEM Education

-Methods such as data suppression, the addition of random noise under differential privacy, or the generation of synthetic data strive to strike a balance between the need for accurate information and privacy considerations.
-However, all these approaches involve a utility-risk tradeoff that can have equity implications for different racial groups.
-Without considering equity, researchers run the risk of unintentionally perpetuating harm by disproportionately distributing either the privacy risks or the utility of the information obtained from the data.
+To make evidence-based decisions, public policymakers need access to data that accurately represents the population.
+However, a growing concern among researchers and policymakers is that statistical data privacy methods (or statistical disclosure control) — which allow access to data while preserving participants’ privacy — often fail to explicitly consider participants’ representation such as in rural regions.
+Techniques such as data suppression, the addition of random noise under differential privacy, or the generation of synthetic data aim to balance the need for accurate information with privacy considerations.
+However, each approach involves a utility-risk tradeoff that can have equity implications for different racial groups.
+Without accounting for people’s representation in data, researchers risk unintentionally perpetuating harm by disproportionately affecting either the privacy risks or the utility of the information derived from the data.

-The following represents my work at the intersection of data privacy, equity, and public policy, as I strive to address these critical issues and promote a more equitable approach to data protection and governance.
+This work represents my efforts at the intersection of data privacy and public policy, where I strive to address these critical issues and promote a more equitable approach to data protection and governance.

 Related Papers